TL;DR

 What to feed the AI

-- Competitor names, URLs (homepage, pricing, blog, careers page)
+- Competitor names and URLs (homepage, pricing, blog, careers, changelog)

-- Your dimensions of comparison (consistent across all competitors)
+- Your comparison dimensions, kept identical across all five competitors

 - The specific decision this analysis informs (positioning move, pricing change, new market)

-- Your own positioning so AI can frame “what this means for us”
+- Your own positioning, so the model can frame “what this means for us”

-- Known facts and constraints (we are smaller, we are enterprise-only, etc)
+- Known facts and constraints (we are smaller, we are enterprise-only, we have no free tier)

 Copy-ready prompt